-We are destined for disappointment if we expect God to routinely direct us through signs, assurances, and coincidences.
+We are destined for disappointment if we expect God to direct us through signs, assurances, and coincidences on a routine basis.

 This expectation opens up the possibility of mistaking everyday occurrences for his overt guidance, leading to poor choices that produce adverse outcomes he never intended.

-God guides us through the Bible and the Holy Spirit; our mind and conscience; our noble desires and righteous interests; our personal experience; and other people’s knowledge.
+God guides us through the Bible and the Holy Spirit, our mind and conscience, our noble desires and righteous interests, and the knowledge and wisdom of others.
 He rarely utilizes mystical experiences.

 Sound Judgement